Student Research Opportunities in the CSS Biocomputing Lab

 - Software and data provenance, in collaboration with Prof. Hazeline Asuncion.

-- Development of data analysis and visualization tools for the outputs of tens of thousands of simulated neurons.
+- Development of data analysis and visualization tools for the outputs of tens of thousands of simulated neurons over long periods of time.

 - Continue evolving the BrainGrid software architecture.